OSINT-mindset/ShowMePlace/README.md

 This tool shows satellite images for certain coordinates (latitude and longitude) by Overpass API request / raw response

 # Instructions
+0. Установите себе Python 3.
 1. Create a mapbox account here: www.mapbox.com.
 2. Once logged in, scroll down to Default Public Token.
 Copy it!
 You will need it in the `shomewplace.py` file
-3. Make sure you have downloaded and installed GeckoDriver in your computer.
+3. Make sure you have downloaded and installed GeckoDriver in your computer in program or bin folder.
 You can get it here: https://github.com/mozilla/geckodriver/releases
-4. Store the geckodriver executable in your root/bin folder
-5. Run the showmeplace.py file
+4. Run the showmeplace.py file

 # Usage